 - New products and services are always difficult to launch since people are used to the existing ones.
 Don’t expect results from a business that centers itself around a product or service that exists already on the market.
 Innovation is now the key to success.

-- The reason you sees commercials on YouTube and even on websites is because marketers are adapting to the population segment that doesn’t watch TV anymore.
+- The reason you sees commercials on YouTube and even on websites is that marketers are adapting to the population segment that doesn’t watch TV anymore.
 This is the marketing world’s response to a generation that refuses to turn on the TV.
 What you can see while watching television is now on the Internet as well.

 - People are actually interested in what you promote through permission marketing.
 It’s relevant to them, it’s more personal, and they are actively looking for that promotional material.